smy329/disney-palace-client-react/README.md

 ### Live Website Link: https://disney-palace.web.app/

-# Disney Toy Marketplace
+# Disney Palace Marketplace

-The Disney Toy Marketplace is an online platform where users can explore and purchase various kinds of Disney toys.
+The Disney Palace Marketplace is an online platform where users can explore and purchase various kinds of Disney toys.
 This marketplace provides a wide range of Disney toys along with detailed information, pricing, available quantity, and seller information for each toy.
 In addition, authenticated sellers have the ability to upload, update, and delete their toy products.

 ## Features